Qasem Soleimani: Public image in Iran

-Soleimani was a popular national figure in Iran, considered a hero by the conservatives.
-According to a poll conducted in collaboration with IranPoll for the University of Maryland School of Public Policy, by October 2019 Soleimani was viewed favorably by 82% of Iranians with 59% of them very favorable toward him.
-He was often considered the second most powerful person and general in Iran, behind Ayatollah Khamenei.
-Since the Iran–Iraq War (1980–88), in which Iran was attacked by Saddam Hussein's Iraq and also felt attacked by other countries which sided with Iraq, including the U.S., which supplied weapons and intelligence to Iraq, Soleimani had developed into an architect of Iran's foreign policies in the Middle East and a key figure behind Iran's foreign and defence policies.
+According to the former U.S. Department of State official Ryan Crocker, Soleimani was referred to as Haji Qassem by Iranian officials.
+A poll conducted in collaboration with IranPoll for the University of Maryland School of Public Policy indicated that by October 2019, Soleimani was viewed favorably by 82% of Iranians with 59% of Iranians viewing him very favorably.
+He was often considered the second most powerful leader in Iran, behind Ayatollah Khamenei.
+Since the Iran–Iraq War (1980–88), in which Iran was attacked by Saddam Hussein's Iraq and also felt attacked by other countries which sided with Iraq, including the U.S., which supplied weapons and intelligence to Iraq, Soleimani had developed into an architect of Iran's foreign policies in the Middle East 'Soleimani had een heldenstatus in Iran, hij maakte het land machtiger' (Soleimani had a heroic status in Iran, he made the country mightier).
+3 January 2020.
+Retrieved 10 January 2020. and a key figure behind Iran's foreign and defence policies.
+According to "social media users" and other sources a prominent chef and influencer named Navab Ebrahimi was arrested for posting a recipe to make Persian cutlets on the third anniversary of the death of Soleimani.
+Iranian opponents began to refer to him as "Kotelt" (a Persian term for "cutlet"), supposedly drawing a connection between his slain body following the effect of the airstrike and the minced meat used in making cutlets.